 From blooms to ocean deserts – understanding primary productivity in the ocean

 Sunlight is, directly or indirectly, the ultimate energy source for almost all life on Earth.
-Phytoplankton harvest it to convert inorganic carbon to an organic form and as a result, are responsible for approximately half of the photosynthesis that occurs on our planet.
+Phytoplankton harvest it to convert inorganic carbon to an organic form and as a result, are responsible for approximately half of the photosynthesis that occurs on our planet, and blooms occur.
 Phytoplankton primary production therefore fuels marine food webs and is a fundamental property of the ocean ecosystem.

 A combination of both light and nutrients are essential for phytoplankton to sustain their growth.
 Without the supply of nutrients from the lower layers of the ocean, phytoplankton cannot photosynthesise and maintain their biomass in the sun-lit upper layers of the ocean.
 The variable nature of the ocean’s conditions therefore corresponds to a hugely variable distribution of phytoplankton, from enormous blooms of algae to vast ocean deserts almost free of biogenic activity.
 Ocean deserts, known as oligotrophic zones, may account for over 30% of total marine primary production and cover more than 60% of the ocean’s surface area, making them the largest ecosystem in the surface ocean.